 Teleworking means some work is regularly scheduled to be completed at home, with employees working from home one or more days a week and coming in to their company workplace on the other days.
 Teleworking is regulated through a supplementary agreement to the employment contract.

 The “Working well at Bayer.
 Healthy.
 Happy.
 Successful.” initiative was launched by the Works Council and HR Germany in late 2017.
 The initiative brings together employees from various sites to share their thoughts and put forward ideas for “Working well at Bayer” as part of a series of workshops.
 Based on these ideas, Bayer will initiate and implement concrete measures that benefit employees in their day-to-day work.

 The doubts have now been allayed, and the feedback is outstanding.
 Other Bayer AG departments and sites have also been inspired.
 A similar model is soon to be launched in Berlin.
 The Group is even talking about innovative and flexible working time models for production workers on rotating shifts.

 Excellent conditions that promote a better work-life balance are not only good for employees.
 The company benefits, too.
 Firstly, more satisfied employees are also more productive, and secondly, offering these conditions provides an extra edge on the labor market.
-“Demographic change is causing a shortage of skilled workers,” says Dr. Hartmut Klusik, Bayer Labor Director.
+“Demographic change is causing a shortage of skilled workers,” says Dr. Hartmut Klusik, former Bayer Labor Director.
 In competing for employees, companies have to show themselves to be attractive employers, he explains, adding, “If you have nothing to offer on that score, you’ve already lost when it comes to young people.”

 Tips For Organizing Your Working Day At Home